Month by Month

 The country is ablaze with bonfires on 24 June as Greeks light up the wreaths they made on May Day.

-The most prominent Greek summer festival features local and international music, dance and drama at the ancient Odeon of Herodes Atticus on the slopes of the Acropolis in Athens and the world-famous Theatre of Epidavros, near Nafplio in the Peloponnese.
-Events run June through August.
+The most prominent Greek summer festival features local and international music, dance and drama at the ancient Odeon of Herodes Atticus on the slopes of the Acropolis in Athens and the world-famous Theatre of Epidavros in the Peloponnese.
+Events run from June to August.

-Temperatures soar and life buzzes on the islands' beaches, while outdoor cinemas and giant beach clubs draw visitors to Athens' nightlife.
-If you’re staying near the water, fill your belly with seafood that's hauled in daily.
+Guaranteed sunshine as temperatures soar and life buzzes on the islands' beaches.
+Outdoor cinemas and giant beach clubs draw visitors to Athens' nightlife.

-Respect the heat of August – do a little bit less and relax a little more fully.
-If you’re travelling midmonth, reserve well ahead as Greeks take to the roads and boats in large numbers.
+Respect the high heat of August – do a little bit less and relax a little more fully.
+If you’re travelling mid-month, reserve well ahead as Greeks take to the roads and boats in large numbers.

 August Moon Festival